 "Our previous research established what good and bad looked like in terms of organisational resilience, but little is understood about how this will be affected by the current wave of technological advancement," Graham said.
 "Through case-studies, focus groups and academic analysis, we will shed light on how organisations are transforming their business models and cultures to ensure resilience and growth in the digital age."

 Airmic members will have the opportunity to hear more about the project and to debate and contribute their views at one of the Wednesday seminars at the annual conference.
-The seminar will be led by Gianvito Lanzolla, professor of strategy at Cass Business School, who is leading the academic research.
+The seminar will be led by Gianvito Lanzolla, professor of strategy at City Business School, who is leading the academic research.
 Members can register for seminar S4 - The Revolution has Started! - by following this link.

 Have you registered for a conference seminar?